TanyaSingh103/AI-Agent-Dashboard/README.md

 - General Error Logging: Errors for invalid inputs or processing failures are displayed as warnings or error messages in the Streamlit dashboard, ensuring users can debug issues easily.
 - Fallback for Missing Results: If no results are found for a query, a warning is displayed and logged as "No results found."

-These mechanisms ensure that the app does not crash during unexpected errors and provides actionable feedback to the user.
+This ensures that the app does not crash during unexpected errors and provides actionable feedback to the user.